cmhamiche/MLVFS/README.md

 ```

-To compile with Visual Studio 2022, install Dokany v2.1.0.1000 and open mlvfs.vcxproj in the dokany folder.
+To compile with Visual Studio, open mlvfs.vcxproj in the dokany folder.

 https://github.com/dokan-dev/dokany/releases/tag/v2.1.0.1000
 ___